 On our Holland-America Alaska Cruise from Seattle

-On October 18, 1867, Russia sold Alaska to the US for a mere 7.2 million dollars, which translates to 2 cents per acre.
+Less than a century later, Russia decided that Alaska wasn’t particularly useful to them, so in 1867, they sold it to the USA for a mere 7.2 million dollars.
+Though it sounds like a lot of money, it actually is only 2 cents per acre.
 Of course, the indigenous people were totally left out of this transaction.
 Interesting and sad fact: at that time, Alaska Natives numbered about 30,000, while there were only 800 Russians.

-Anyway, you now can visit the location of the transfer and the first American flag flown right in downtown Sitka.
+Anyway, we visited the location of the transfer and of the first American flag flown right in downtown Sitka.
 In addition to this historical site, there is a Sitka National Historical Park to visit.
 And don’t miss out on the Sitka Lutheran Church and the St. Michael’s Orthodox Cathedral.

 Day 6: Ketchikan: Duck, Duck… Boat!